Strategy

 Develop and maintain efficient core business operations

+The company’s core operations include design, installation, construction and operation and maintenance services in the fields of energy, maritime transport, industry and telecommunications infrastructure.
 Continuous improvement of the end-to-end business operations are ensured in order to drive customer value, competitiveness and profitability.
 Smooth integration of acquired businesses is also ensured.

 Ensure skilled people and expertise to make a difference

-Develop and accelerate Enersense way of working (eWoW)
+Enersense way of working (eWoW)

 Company wide leadership principles, common operational model, and digitalized processes across the businesses are built to provide solid foundation for growth.